Versioning and bumps

 - canonical stable SemVer (no prerelease, no build metadata, no leading

-v) - strictly greater than the latest stable for the target — or greater than or equal to
+v) - strictly greater than the latest stable for the target — or strictly greater than

 initialVersionif no stable exists